OnurGumus/onurgumus.github.io/_posts/2020-12-26-Functional-Programming.md

 ![frames](/assets/posts/2020-12-26-Functional-Programming/frames.png)

 Functional programming does the same.
 We never change the data but every time we need a change things we create a new instance of that type.
 And obviously, that's a lot of CPU cycles and memory allocation compared to the imperative approach and 30 years ago that really mattered.
 30 years ago, your colleagues would say, "Whoa!
 Are you allocating 200 bytes just to change the status of a car?"
 But these days, it is **engineers are expensive and servers are not**.
 Now, your users are unlikely to notice a few hundred nanoseconds delay.
 But you could utilize the hardware power for the sake of programmer productivity.
-Indeed, immutability, functional paradigm even scales better when you have a  distributed multi-threaded environment.
-But these historical problems with functional programming allowed the imperative paradigm to flourish whereas people were skeptical with the functional programming.
+Thanks to immutability, functional paradigm even scales better when you have a  distributed and/or multi-threaded environment.
+But these historical problems regarding the resource consumption associated with functional programming allowed the imperative paradigm to flourish whereas people remained skeptical with the functional programming.

 Having a smaller community leads to fewer examples, fewer resources, less tooling.
 You can find a lot of articles, books talking about, Functional programming, but try to find a functional sample application for something a simple to-do list that persists the data to the database.
 You will be mostly out of luck.
 You might try to fallback trying to use your old tools like ORMs.
 But then you will be frustrated and ask yourself why to bother with the functional way at all.
 Indeed, CQRS with event sourcing is perhaps one of the correct ways to persist the data in functional programming, instead of ORMS.
 Aaaand you have another thing to learn!